DiarmuidEnright/DiarmuidEnright/README.md

 <h3>What I get up to:</h3>

--  I’m the current Head Sys Admin for the CSsoc Avionics Lead at UCCRPL and Data engineer at Coursebuddy
+-  I’m the current Head Sys Admin for the CSsoc, Avionics Lead at UCCRPL and Data engineer at Coursebuddy
 -  Currently looking into HFT in rust and concurrency
 -  Focused on improving my skills in machine learning and data visualization
 -  Always looking to collaborate on innovative projects to push the boundries of what I know